Vim/Vi is a popular text editor for many Linux software developers and system administrators.

 Next, don’t forget to append the following line:

-Using the right command lets you jump to open a particular file, either in a line or specific location.
+Using the right command lets you jump to a specific line, when opening a particular file.

 Enter the following command on your script: